Parched grain

-Use as a Camp Ration
+Use as a camp ration

 A variety of parched grains have been used historically as a camp ration, both for military troops on maneuvers and civilian travelers on extended overland journeys.
 Because parching both cooked the grains, and removed most of the water content, it was useful as a way to have pre-cooked meals which could be stored or carried for extended periods, and weighed the same or slightly less than the uncooked grains.
 It also had the advantage that it could be eaten without re-heating it, either dry or by soaking in water, and so would both reduce cooking time in the field and allow troops to travel without any campfires at all if needed.

 In particular, parched rice was widely used in South and East Asia for troops well into the 20th century, including by the Imperial Japanese Army during the Sino-Japanese Wars and World War II.
-It was a primary staple of the People's Liberation Army of China during the Long March, as well, being one of the few items they were able to carry a significant supply of while on the move.
+It was a primary staple of the People's Liberation Army of China during the Long March as well, being one of the few items they were able to carry a significant supply of while on the move.

+Early European accounts of Native Americans record 'parched corn' as one of the many ways the Iroquoian peoples cooked maize.
+It was prepared by first scorching the corn and then pounding it to a fine meal.
+It was used in various recipes, but especially as emergency rations for travellers, usually eaten a spoonful at a time with a drink of water.
+According to Robert Beverley Jr. a local name for this food in Virginia was 'Rockahomonie'.

-During the U.S. Civil War, parched maize was used both as a grain itself and as a way to carry maize for grinding into cornmeal.
+During the U.S. Civil War parched maize was used both as a grain itself and as a way to carry maize for grinding into cornmeal.